clariceabreu/ReaderAndWritersProblem/README.md

 ## Results
 <img src="https://scontent.fbhz8-1.fna.fbcdn.net/v/t1.15752-9/82157397_1101685596865344_341226544552738816_n.png?_nc_cat=101&_nc_ohc=FY6YixnCHxkAQkHGTAxbyEkU6MHVq5wq9YVZB0SofqKH8POunVUg4gRlQ&_nc_ht=scontent.fbhz8-1.fna&oh=4c70c4913f21e912a292b25def2ad1d0&oe=5E9E4BE6" alt="graph of the results" width="500">

-* The blue line represents the critical area being blocked every time it is entered fro any object (Approach 1)
+* The blue line represents the critical area being blocked every time it is entered from any object (Approach 1)
-* The blue red line represents the critical area being blocked only by writers and readers have the preference to eneter it (Approach 2)
+* The red line represents the critical area being blocked only by writers and readers have the preference to enter it (Approach 2)
 * The yelllow line represents the critical area being blocked only by writers and they have the preference to enter it (Approach 3)